-We will need to use certain of our available liquidity or we may need to raise additional capital to finance existing capital commitments.
-We are required to purchase five of our Suezmax tankers, currently on capital lease arrangements, in 2011.
-We anticipate that we will purchase these tankers by assuming the outstanding financing obligations that relate to them.
-However, we may be required to obtain separate debt or equity financing to complete the purchases if the lenders do not consent to our assuming the financing obligations.
-In addition, as of December 31, 2009, we were also committed to acquiring the one remaining Skaugen LPG Carrier and the two Skaugen Multigas Carriers.
-These additional purchase commitments, scheduled to occur in 2010 and 2011, total approximately \$127 million.
+We are required to purchase five of our in-chartered Suezmax tankers, which are accounted for as capital lease arrangements, in 2011.
+We anticipate that we will purchase these tankers either by assuming the outstanding financing obligations that relate to them or by obtaining separate debt or equity financing to complete the purchases if the lenders do not consent to our assuming the financing obligations.
+In addition, as of December 31, 2010, we were also committed to acquiring one LPG carrier from Skaugen and the two Skaugen Multigas Carriers.
+These additional purchase commitments, scheduled to occur in 2011, total approximately \$139 million.
+In March 2011, we also agreed to purchase Teekay Corporation's 33% interest in four LNG carriers expected to serve the Angola LNG Project, for which we anticipate the total equity purchase price to be approximately \$73 million (net of assumed debt), payable beginning in the fall of 2011.
 We intend to finance these purchases with one or more of our existing revolving credit facilities, incremental debt, surplus cash balances, proceeds from the issuance of additional common units, or combinations thereof.
 Please read Item 18 - Financial Statements: Note 13 - Commitments and Contingencies.